 loves Mary more than me.

 John loves Mary more than I.

 This is the kind of thing that a grammar checker will often ask you about.
 Why?
 To make sure that you are saying what you intended to say.
-Yes, correct grammar is part of the issue, but the main part of the issue making your writing clear.
+Yes, correct grammar is part of the issue, but the main part of the issue is to make your writing clear.

 Only the writer knows whether John loves Mary more than he loves me or whether John loves Mary more than I love Mary.